openpbl-school/InvestorRelations/docs/roadshow/FinancialPlan.md

 ...

-*1. The "Non Disclousure Agreement" for access to the **business plan** is available to investors interested in <a href="http://bit.ly/NDA-OpenPBL" target="_blank">OpenPBL NDA</a>.*
+*1. The "Non Disclousure Agreement" for access to the business plan's **executive summary** is available to investors interested in <a href="https://openpbl-school.github.io/InvestorRelations/NDA(en)-OpenPBL-GaveaPar.pdf" target="_blank">OpenPBL NDA</a>.*

-*2. For more details of OpenPBL professional school, see a <a href="https://welearnpbl.github.io/openpbl-ir/roadshow/Storytelling#portuguese" target="_blank">storytelling</a> of its standard product (only the portuguese version available).*
+*2. For more details of OpenPBL professional school, see a <a href="https://openpbl-school.github.io/Storytelling/#english" target="_blank">storytelling</a> of its standard product (only the portuguese version available).*

 <br>
 <p align="center">